 Let’s go a little deeper on this.
 Think about why we obey certain laws, but seem to ignore other ones.
 For example: most of us are pretty faithful at stopping for a red light, but think nothing of driving 5 or 10 clicks over the speed limit.
 Why?
 I suspect it is because we have learned that the chances of getting a ticket or dying in a crash are significantly higher when running a red light than by exceeding the speed limit by a few clicks.
 Could it be that for most of us, our fear of losing our life, or some of our money to a ticket, is what motivates us to “not break the law” in this case?
 This prompts another question.
 Is fear the best motivation for keeping the law?
 Or might there be a better motivation?
 I would agree that fear is an effective motivator, and would further suggest that it is employed as a motivator most often because it appears to be the shortest, easiest route to the desired outcome.
 When people are sufficiently afraid, they tend to do as they are told without questioning why they should do it.
 When people are sufficiently afraid, they are easier for those in authority to control.
 Unfortunately, while that may result everyone being compliant, it rarely results in everyone being content.
 When people fear their leadership, they comply with rules out of fear the way prison inmates comply with the rules of the prison guards, but the fear goes both ways, because the guards also know that if given the opportunity those prisoners would kill the guards.

-So let me suggest a better way, a more effective way not only motivates people to “keep the law”, but to give them a desire obey not because they are afraid, but because they love and respect those in authority over them.
+So let me suggest a better way, a more effective way not only motivates people to “keep the law”, but to give them a desire obey not because they are afraid, but because they love and respect those in authority over them. - Is it possible to not be afraid?

 The website powerthesaurus.org lists 1185 antonyms for the word “fear” and in my opinion misses, the most accurate one.
 We think of things like courage, strength and boldness as opposites of fear, and to some extent these are descriptive of fearlessness, but the one word that I believe is the most accurate antonym to fear is the one characteristic that is foundational to demonstrations of courage, strength and boldness, and that word is love.
 Love is most often thought of as the opposite of hate, or some might suggest that apathy is even less loving than hate, because when we hate, we still have some sort of feeling, but when we just don’t care, there is no feeling at all?
 The reason I would suggest love as the antonym for fear, is because I believe that “there is no fear in love, but perfect love casts our all fear“.